keboola/developers-docs/extend/generic-extractor/jobs/index.md

 Apart from cases where required, the `dataField` configuration may also be set to override the above default behaviour.
 The `dataField` parameter contains a [dot separated path](/extend/generic-extractor/tutorial/json/) to the response property you want to extract.
-The `dataField` parameter may be written in two ways -- either as a simple string or as and object with `path` property.
-E.g. these two configurations are equivalent:
+The `dataField` parameter may be written in two ways --- either as a simple string or as an object with the `path` property.
+For instance, these two configurations are equivalent:

 {% highlight json %}
 {